 Is Chemical Exfoliation Bad For The Face?

 Chemical exfoliation is not entirely bad on its own too.
-You just have to stick to products that do not react on your skin or cause you irritation.
+You just have to stick to products that do not react to your skin or cause irritation.
 And as long as you do not use it longer than required, you are good to go.

 Can chemical exfoliants be used every day?

 Generally, there is no particular rule of thumb for how often you should use chemical exfoliants.
 Some of the products come with directions for use while some people recommend them daily.
 The best suggestion is actually to experiment and see what works for you.